 Make no mistake, burglarizing a car is just as illegal as burglarizing a house.
-In fact, in New Jersey, the law does not even make a distinction when it comes to the severity of the charge you will receive.
-This means you will be punished just as severely regardless of whether you broke into a car, home, or other structure.
+In fact, in New Jersey, the law does not even make a distinction when it comes to the severity of the charge a person will receive.
+This means someone can be punished just as severely regardless of whether he/she broke into a car, home, or other structure.

-If you were charged with any kind of burglary in New Jersey, make sure to contact an experienced criminal defense attorney who can help you avoid a conviction.
+Any person charged with any kind of burglary in New Jersey must contact an experienced criminal defense attorney who can help avoid a conviction.

 What is Car Burglary?